HMS Harpy (1777): Career

 Merchantman: On 5 January 1792 Harpy, Wilson, master, sailed from the Downs for Sierra Leone.
 Lloyd's Register (1792) showed Harpy with James, master, Sierra Leone Company, owner, and trade London–Sierra Leone.
 She had undergone a good repair in 1791.
 The Sierra Leone Company had been established in March 1791 and had purchased several vessels.
 These vessels supported the colony the Company had established in Sierra Leone and that its settlers, free blacks from Canada that the company had transported there, named Freetown.
-Lloyd's List for 4 May 1792 reported that Amy, Patterson, Lapwing, Robinson, Harpy, Wilson, and 15 ships from Halifax, Nova Scotia.
+Lloyd's List for 4 May 1792 reported that Amy, Patterson, Lapwing, Robinson, Harpy, Wilson, and 15 ships from Halifax, Nova Scotia ha arrived in Sierra Leone.
 (It was this fleet of 15 vessels that brought the settlers.)
 Harpy arrived back in England in December.
 Lloyd's Register (1795) showed Harpy with D.Telford, master, the Sierra Leone Company, owner, and trade London–Sierra Leone.